-- 9. TCO decided that: - Money the Taxpayer received from Company B was assessable to the Taxpayer as dividend income.
-If the dispute proceeded to challenge stage and it was found the amount was not the Taxpayer's dividend income, the amount was assessable to the Taxpayer as income under ordinary concepts. - CCS's position that the time bar exception in s 108(2) of the TAA applied was accepted.
-The Commissioner could increase the Taxpayer's income tax assessments. - The Taxpayer was liable for evasion shortfall penalties, reduced by 50% for previous behaviour.
+- 11. TCO decided that: - Money the Taxpayer received from Company B was assessable to the Taxpayer as employment income in the form of additional shareholder salary.
+If this dispute proceeded to challenge stage and it was found the amount was not the Taxpayer's employment income, the amount was assessable to the Taxpayer as dividend income or income under ordinary concepts. - CCS's position that the time bar exception in s 108(2) of the TAA applied was accepted.
+The Commissioner could increase the Taxpayer's income tax assessments.